fbpx

 Putting it all together

-SPF, DKIM, and DMARC work together to provide enhanced email security.
+While SPF, DKIM, and DMARC can work alone, they work together to provide enhanced email security.
 Combined, they can create a layered defense against email spoofing and phishing attacks.

 When these three technologies work together, your email recipients are happy.
 Is it really from Mark or Jerry–or “XerionThePlague67”?
 Did Mark write that content?
 Did it “stop” anywhere on the way?